 Automated Processing: General Information

 In any ERP system, such tasks as the processing of documents require significant time and system resources.
-As such, the tasks should be processed at times when there are no employees at work, such as weekends or nights.
-Other processing, such as releasing or posting documents, takes less time but also should be performed regularly, with a frequency determined by your business needs.
+These tasks should be processed at times when there are no employees at work, such as weekends or nights.
+Other processing, such as releasing or posting documents, takes less time but should also be performed regularly, with the frequency determined by your business' needs.

 Scheduling this processing to be performed automatically relieves you and your employees of remembering this processing while ensuring that the processing is performed regularly at times that will not affect users' work.